Interest Calculator

 What Is Simple Interest?

-This sort of interest is typically applied to short-term loans or auto loans, while it is used in some mortgages.
+This type of interest is typically applied to short-term loans or auto loans.

 Key Takeaways: